 JULY 12, 2018: Strzok testifies before a House panel.
 He testifies under oath that “at no time” did his personal beliefs impact the actions he took.
 “You don’t have to take my word for it.
 At every step, at every investigative decision, there were multiple layers of people above me” and “below me” vetting the decisions.
 He said any suggestion that politics played a role in the Russia investigation “deeply corrodes what the FBI is in Americans society, the effectiveness of their missions, and it is deeply destructive.”

-AUGUST 2018: A federal jury in Virginia convicts Paul Manafort on eight charges tied to years of tax evasion and financial fraud unrelated to his work on the campaign.
+AUG.
+21, 2018: A federal jury in Virginia convicts Paul Manafort on eight charges tied to years of tax evasion and financial fraud unrelated to his work on the campaign.
 On the same day, Cohen pleads guilty to illegal campaign contributions in a case in the Southern District of New York.